 I have eaten and loved sushi since my introduction to it in the early 1970’s.
 But, the experience that we have every time we go to Nobu is amazing.
 The service is excellent, thorough, but not intrusive.
 The food quality exceeds every other sushi restaurant I have eaten at.
 Even the background music is special.
 And, finally, they serve cappuccino afterwards instead of traditional Japanese tea.
 I love cappuccino after a meal.

 Here is where the magic comes in.
 The last five times we have eaten there, I have walked out feeling wonderful, bordering on euphoric.
-It is usually early evening and we go to play some video poker for an hour or two before retiring for the evening.
+It is usually early evening and we go to play video poker for an hour or two before retiring for the evening.

 A couple of visits back, I walked out of Nobu and told my girlfriend that I felt so good that I knew I was going to catch a Royal Flush.